coolgenerator/cse15l-lab-reports/report1/Report.md

 ![Image](cd_with_a_path_to_directory.png)
 My initial working directory is `/home`

 When I use `cd` command follow with the `lecture1` directory, the working directory change to `/home/lecture1`.
-There is no error and no output by executing this command.
+There is no error occured and no output by executing this command.

 #### ls
 ![Image](ls_with_a_path_to_directory.png)
-My working directory is `/home/lecture1`
+My working directory is `/home`

 When I use `ls` command follow with the `lecture1` directory, the output displayed all the files under `/home/lecture1` directory.
-There is no error, and there are four files under the `lecture1` directory.
+There is no error occured, and there are four files under the `lecture1` directory.

 #### cat
 ![Image](cat_with_a_path_to_directory.png)
-My working directory is `/home/lecture1`
+My working directory is `/home`

-When I use `cat` command follow with the `lecture1` directory, it displays 'cat: messages/: Is a directory'.
-This is an error that the `cat` command should not follow by a directory path.
+When I use `cat` command follow with the `lecture1` directory, it displays `cat: lecture1/: Is a directory`.
+It occurs an error that the `cat` command should not follow by a directory path.

 ### For commands with a path to a file as an argument